A summary of this blog appeared in the Business Section of the Western Mail in March 2022

 Figure 3 Cardiff and Capital Region Metro Programme Emerging Priorities to 2029

-There is likely a package of priority interventions of £1~1.5Bn covering NR’s rail asset (so the responsibly of the DfT and UK Government, CVL (so a WG responsibility), bus and active travel measures.
+There is likely a package of priority interventions of £1~1.5Bn covering NR’s rail asset (so the responsibly of the DfT and UK Government (and probably est. £600M of the total), CVL (so a WG responsibility), bus and active travel measures.
 This programme is a subset of, and consistent with, the recently published CCR Passenger Rail Vision which I helped prepare in 2020/21.
 That report also set out a range of transport enabled local economic development and regeneration opportunities including Cardiff Parkway, Newport City Centre, Cardiff Central/Bay, Bridgend Town Centre, Merthyr, Pontypridd, etc. It is also consistent with Cardiff Council’s ambitions for schemes like the Cardiff Crossrail in its Transport White Paper.

 The major components include: